BHP: BHP

 In May 2017, with much of the former Billiton assets having been disposed of, BHP Billiton began to rebrand itself as BHP, at first in Australia and then globally.
 It replaced the slogan "The Big Australian" with "Think Big", with an advertising campaign rolling out in mid May 2017.
-Work on the change began in late 2015 according to BHP's chief external affairs officer.

 In August 2017, BHP announced that it would sell off its US shale oil and gas business.
 In July 2018, the company agreed to sell its shale assets to BP for $10.5 billion.
 BHP indicated its intention to return funds to investors.
 On 29 September 2018, BHP completed the sale of its Fayetteville Onshore US gas assets to a wholly owned subsidiary of Merit Energy Company.

 In August 2021, BHP announced plans to exit the oil and gas industry by merging its hydrocarbon business with Woodside Energy, Australia's largest independent gas producer.
 It also announced its intention to delist from the London Stock Exchange and consolidate on the Australian Securities Exchange.
 This occurred in January 2022.
 In April 2023, BHP took over Oz Minerals in a $9.6 billion deal.

-In fiscal year 2021–2022, BHP's annual profit amounted to more than $34 billion (an increase of 34%) of $65 billion (an increase of 14%).
-The coal division's profits reached almost $9 billion (a loss of $577 million in 2022), with the BHP's iron ore division making $21.7 billion (a decrease of $4.6 billion since 2022).
-Profit growth allowed the company to pay a record dividend of $7.6 billion for the half-year ending December 31.

 BHP made an offer to acquire Anglo American for £31 billion in April 2024; however, the offer was rejected by the Anglo American as "highly unattractive".
 A revised offer was also rejected in May 2024.

 In July 2024, BHP and Lundin Mining agreed to jointly acquire 100% of Filo Corp. through a Canadian plan of arrangement.
 BHP and Lundin Mining also agreed to form a 50/50 joint venture to hold the Filo del Sol (FDS) and Josemaria projects.